Charlize Theron: Personal life

 Theron said in 2018 that she went to therapy in her thirties because of anger, discovering that it was due to her frustration growing up during South Africa's apartheid, which ended when she was 15.

-Theron is a longtime fan of the English band Depeche Mode, and was the presenter for their Rock and Roll Hall of Fame induction in 2020.
+Theron is a longtime fan of the English band Depeche Mode and was the presenter for their Rock and Roll Hall of Fame induction in 2020.

 Relationships

 Theron's first public relationship was with actor Craig Bierko, whom she dated from 1995 to 1997.

 Theron was in a three-year relationship with singer Stephan Jenkins until October 2001.
 Some of Third Eye Blind's third album, Out of the Vein, explores the emotions Jenkins experienced as a result of their breakup.

-Theron began a relationship with Irish actor Stuart Townsend in 2001 after meeting him on the set of Trapped.
+Theron was in a relationship with Irish actor Stuart Townsend from 2001 to 2009 after meeting him on the set of Trapped.
 The couple lived together in Los Angeles and Ireland.
-The couple split up in late 2009.

 In December 2013, Theron began dating American actor Sean Penn.
 The relationship ended in June 2015.
+There were reports they were engaged, which Theron strongly denied, adding that the relationship had ended before it ever became serious.
+Theron starred in Penn's film The Last Face (2016), which they filmed while still a couple.

+In July 2025, Theron appeared on the podcast Call Her Daddy to candidly express her newly discovered love of casual sex, including having sex with a man 23 years her junior.